-Our researchers have produced feminist research with women’s rights and international development organizations all over the globe.
+Our team members have produced feminist research with women’s rights groups and international organizations all over the globe.
 Here are a few of our favourite pieces.

 Opinion editorial, The Star.